cmrfrd/numpy_shape_typing/README.md

 popd
 ```

-2. Open `src/__init__.py` in a VSCode / codespaces and try modifying the types of the linear equation implementation at the bottom on the file.
+2. Open `src/linear.py` in a VSCode / codespaces and try modifying the types of the linear implementation.